 Share Your Story

 ScreenPal would like to thank Michele Eaton for her continued effort and determination to spread the use of educational technology with students and teachers in the classroom.
-If you have a similar story to tell or would like to share the story of an extraordinary educator, please send an email to Christine (email@example.com) and tell us about for their exemplary work.
+If you have a similar story to tell or would like to share the story of an extraordinary educator, email our marketing team (email@example.com).